kipe/resin-influx/blog_post.md

 Overall the performance is fairly good even on the Raspberry Pi.
 With ODROID it's exceptional!
 The ODROID performs the queries in ~10-30 percent of the time used by the Raspberry Pi.
-Furthermore the times are more constant on the ODROID, which might be because of the multi-core processor.
+Furthermore, the times are more constant on the ODROID, which might be because of the multi-core processor.
 With multiple cores, different background tasks don't slow down the processing that much, leading to a more consistent experience.